Mount Manning Range Nature Reserve

 The Mount Manning Range is located inside the reserve.

 On 14 May 2007 EPA Bulletin 1256 proposed an A Class Nature Reserve to be established.

 It was announced in September 2010.

 The reserve is one of a number of reserves being incorporated into the Northern Yilgarn Conservation Reserves Management Plan.

 The other reserves are Mount Elvire Conservation Park, Die Hardy Range Nature Reserve, Diemals/Mount Jackson/Windaring, and Juardi Conservation Park.

+Additionally, a Mount Manning Range Conservation Park also exists, which was established in 2005 with a size of 146,935 hectare.